bloxstreet/support/tsa-statement.md

 ### What's restored?
 All restored services are subject to change depending on how the situation continues to develop.
 {:.text-blue-000}
-- Full support ticket service is now available.
-- All chats are unlocked.
 - All shifts and trainings have been resumed.

 **This webpage will be updated with new developments as we get them, keep an eye out!**